yuchingho/University/1) UWS First Year/1) Semester One - Introduction to Computer Games Development/Assessment/README.md

 - CD Cover
 - GameMaker Executable File

-The Audio and Images folders are the assets I used to build the game and LoL_Maze.gm81 is the GameMaker file which you can see how it was programmed.\
+Audio and Images Folders contain the assets used to build LoL_Maze.gm81 file.\
+LoL_Maze.gm81 shows how the game was programmed.\
 LoL_Maze.exe is the file to play the game.